Bachelors of Arts, Brown University

 Play, games, & learning

 Matthew Hamilton is a PhD student in the Urban Education Policy – Education Psychology program at University of Southern California’s Rossier School of Education, working with Dr. Brendesha Tynes.
-He studies the intersections between play-based learning, technology, and struggles for liberation from systems of oppression.
-He is particularly interested in game design research to support critical imagination, worldbuilding, future visioning, and transmedia storytelling.
+They study the intersections between critical digital literacy and play/game-based learning.
+They are particularly interested in game design research to support critical imagination, future visioning, and storytelling.
+They are currently taking game design classes at USC's School of Cinematic Arts Interactive Media and Games Division, and are working on several educational games and apps.

-Matthew graduated from Brown University, majoring in Religious Studies with a concentration in poetry.
-He has a Masters in Theological Studies from Notre Dame, with a focus in comparative social ethics and liberation theologies.
-He also has a Masters in Teaching from Seattle Pacific University, and taught Language Arts, Social Studies, and spoken-word poetry for 10 years at a program re-engaging students on the verge of dropping out of high school.
-He has co-designed multiple learning games to support student motivation and critical consciousness.
+Matthew graduated from Brown University, majoring in Religious Studies with a concentration in creative writing.
+They have a Masters in Theological Studies from Notre Dame, with a focus in comparative social ethics and critical consciousness.
+They also have a Masters in Teaching from Seattle Pacific University, and taught Language Arts, Social Studies, and spoken-word poetry for 10 years at a program re-engaging students who had been pushed out of high school.
+They have co-designed multiple learning games to support student motivation and critical consciousness.

-When he is not working, Matthew loves to nurture shared imagination through writing, dance, music, and theater.
+Matthew loves to nurture shared imagination through dance, music, and theater.
+In their spare time, they nerd out about things like wearable synthesizers and liberation theology games.